WordPress/openverse/documentation/projects/proposals/trust_and_safety/content_report_moderation/20231208-implementation_plan_django_admin_moderator_access.md

 #### Table view improvements

-We will scrap the existing report table.
+We will scrap the existing reports view.
 Instead of showing a list of reports, we'll show a list of reported media, sorted by the total number of pending reports, and then by the age of the oldest pending report.
 This will have the effect of sorting re-reported works to the top of the list, under the assumption